-Where a trust is treated as a Non-Reporting Financial Institution, underlying companies of that trust and subsidiaries of those underlying companies that are [CD] Financial Institutions may also be treated as Non-Reporting [CD] Financial Institutions.
-In that case, the trustee of the trust will be the Reporting [CD] Financial Institution and will be required to report in respect of those companies.
+Where a trust that is a Guernsey Financial institution is treated as a Non-Reporting Financial Institution, underlying related Entities (see section 3.13) that are Guernsey, Jersey or Isle of Man Financial Institutions may also be treated as Non-Reporting Guernsey Financial Institutions.
+In that case, the trustee of the trust will be the Reporting Financial Institution and will be required to report in respect of those companies.